Magyartanulas/magyartanulas.github.io/phrases_verbs-intro.md

 Note the different times that `felkeltek` is used, when talking it will be clear from context if `ti` or `ők` is being talked about.

+Also, just because the future tense is structured like this in the table, doesn't always mean it sounds the most natural.
+E.g. `örülni fogok`sounds better than `fogok örülni`.

 ### Back vowel conjugation
 ---